 Article 6: Railway Characteristics

 6.1 The Contracting Parties shall progressively develop technical specifications for interoperability (TSI).
-The TSI shall conform to the rules set out in Annex 3.
+The TSI shall conform to the rules set out in a future dedicated Annex to be adopted by the Contracting Parties.

-6.2 The TSI shall be progressively agreed between the Contracting Parties and specified in Annex 3 and further specified in Technical Arrangements to be progressively adopted by the competent authorities of the Contracting Parties.
+6.2 The TSI shall be progressively agreed between the Contracting Parties and specified in a future dedicated Annex to be adopted by the Contracting Parties and further specified in Technical Arrangements to be progressively adopted by the competent authorities of the Contracting Parties.

 6.3 The Contracting Parties shall take appropriate steps to ensure that these TSI are progressively designed, implemented and managed in such a way as to meet the essential requirements of the network.